artndev/case/README.md

 - Widgets have different sizes that can be changed in real time.
 - Widgets have a fluid and responsible layout that is monitoring cords of each widget on the board every second.
 - Own styles and more is coming!

+Also Supabase Auth is included with Google OAuth integrated to make the system one step further to SAAS.

 ## Tech Stack